reachaadrika/-F.R.I.E.N.D.S-QUIZ/README.md

 Here in this Quiz ,
 Maximum Questions : 10
-For each correct answer: 10 points ,
+For each correct answer: 10 points
+And
 For each wrong answer:0 points

 If you choose the